 This is an upper-level Coed PE class designed for students to get instruction for sports that they can continue to play after high school.
 Sports that will be covered in this class will include team sports like basketball, flag football, softball, soccer and individual sports like tennis, badminton, and bowling.
 Basic skills will be taught along with strategy, terminology, etiquette, and safety in this class for each student.
 Mandatory dressing out.

-Duration: 1 Semester This course may be repeated
+Credit Type: Elective prevention, disease prevention, and first aid) and consumer health issues.
+The courses may also include brief studies of environmental health, personal development, and/or community resources.
+Course content and instruction will be differentiated to meet the specialized needs of the students.
+Preference given to students taking the MSAA.
+Duration: 1 Semester Course Type: Elective environmental health, personal development, and/or community resources.
+Duration: 1 Semester Course Type: Elective prevention, disease prevention, and first aid) and consumer health issues.
+The courses may also include brief studies of and proper body positioning; they may include other components such as anatomy and conditioning.